Health Tourism in Turkey

 - Degree of risk: high risk of terrorist attacks

-- Passport validity: Six months beyond date of entry
+- Passport validity: Six months beyond the date of entry

 - Mandatory Vaccinations: required: none; recommended: routine immunizations: measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, hepatitis A, hepatitis B, typhoid, rabies, and malaria.